Harris Joins Tenured Faculty

 September 14, 2006

-Visiting Professor George Harris has accepted an offer from Dean Elizabeth Rindkopf Parker and the rest of the Pacific McGeorge faculty to become a tenured faculty member.
+Visiting Professor George Harris has accepted an offer from Dean Elizabeth Rindskopf Parker and the rest of the Pacific McGeorge faculty to become a tenured faculty member.

 Professor Harris, who has a high-profile background in private practice, has been teaching Criminal Law and Professional Responsibility this academic year at Pacific McGeorge and also has served as co-director of the Appellate Advocacy program.
 It’s a return to legal academia for Harris, who was a tenured faculty member at the University of Utah College of Law from 1996 to 2001.